 While the idea that dark matter existed before the Big Bang is not new, other theorists have not been able to come up with calculations that support the idea.
 The new study shows that researchers have always overlooked the simplest possible mathematical scenario for its origins, he says.

-The new study also suggests a way to test the origin of dark matter by observing the signatures it leaves on the distribution of matter in the universe, saying:
+The new study also suggests a way to test the origin of this matter by observing the signatures it leaves on the distribution of matter in the universe, saying:

 “While this type of dark matter is too elusive to be found in particle experiments, it can reveal its presence in astronomical observations.